 Photo of two men exchanging a card.

 Planning involves developing a shared vision, mission, and objectives for the effort.
-It also involves developing an action plan for who will do what to implement planned activities to achieve the intended outcomes to be measured during the evaluation.
+It also involves developing an action plan for who will do what to implement planned activities to achieve the intended outcomes.

 Key Questions to Consider